hallofmeat/.github/profile/README.md

 # 🚧 No Longer Under Active Development 🚧

-Additional notes/research is in the `docs` folder in the repos, feel free to use as reference.
+Additional notes/research are in the `docs` folder in the individual repos, feel free to use as reference.